 “Writing a letter, it’s not going to work.
 But I can make it work,” he said.
 “If you do this sort of move — I’ve got the attention of the entire world now, probably a few hundred million people.”

 He was correct – after winning the auction, not only was he the notorious owner of one of the world’s most iconic acoustic guitars, but he received congratulatory calls for days and weeks after from a number of celebrities and was being hounded by other dealers with high-end Cobain memorabilia to sell.

 Freedman eventually plans to take the Martin on a tour across the US, UK, and Europe to help them attract attention to their own underserved arts communities.

 Final Thoughts on Kurt Cobain’s Martin D-18E – The Unplugged Guitar

-It isn’t the best sounding, it’s far from the prettiest, he only owned it for a couple of months, and yet, the association with Kurt Cobain and with what many consider to be Nirvana’s finest ever live performance has added so much to the guitar, both in terms of monetary value, as well as the intangible, but no less important cool factor.
+It isn’t the best sounding, it’s far from the prettiest, and he only owned it for a couple of months.
+Yet, the association with Kurt Cobain and what many consider to be Nirvana’s finest ever live performance has added so much in terms of monetary value and the intangible, but no less important cool factor.